ALTIBASE/Documents/Manuals/Altibase_7.3/eng/General Reference-2.The Data Dictionary.md

 - 2(00010): Use the offline option
 - 4(00100): Use the gapless option
 - 8(01000): Use the parallel applier option
-- 16(10000): Use the replication transaction grouping option
+- 16(010000): Use the replication transaction grouping option
+- 32(100000): Use the local replication option

 ##### INVALID_RECOVERY